-Check out the list below for my 5 top picks for edible crops to grow in balcony vegetable gardens.
+Check out the list below for my 5 top picks for edible crops to grow on your own balcony vegetable garden!

 Yum!
 Like strawberries, tomatoes love warm soil.
 They thrive in warm, sunny environments (like a warm, sunny balcony!).
-Growing a small tomato plant or two on your balcony makes summer SO delicious.
+Growing a small tomato plant or two on your patio garden makes summer SO delicious.

 You’ll need a bigger container for your tomatoes, as they need to develop strong roots to produce a good crop of tomatoes.
 Most tomato plants will grow to be at least 4′ tall, so be sure to put it in a large corner of the patio.
 A 5-gallon grow bag is probably the smallest container you’ll want to use for tomatoes…and a half-barrel garden works very well!

 Even though they do take up a bit of space, growing your own tomatoes in your apartment balcony vegetable garden is well worth it.
 Read more here about the tastiest types of tomatoes to grow.